 I never spent more than a couple hours in Fundy National Park, New Brunswick.
 Even when I lived in the province for two years, I never had the pleasure of staying the night in Fundy.
 With Athena at a really fun age and an extended stay in the province, we decided to spend a day hiking and the night camping in Fundy.
 Fundy National Park is located on the Bay of Fundy, near the village of Alma, New Brunswick.
 The park showcases a rugged coastline which rises up to the Acadian Highlands, the highest tides in the world, and more than 25 waterfalls.
 It covers an area of 207 km² along Chignecto Bay and the trails range from easy to difficult.
 In one day, we covered three family-friendly trails and canoed at Bennett Lake.
 We camped at Headquarters Campground and roasted marshmallows while looking down at the town of Alma.
-For Athena, it was a fantastic introduction to the outdoor life in New Brunswick and for Darren and I it was a reminder of why we are so proud to be from eastern Canada.
+For Athena, it was a fantastic introduction to the outdoor life in New Brunswick and for me, it was a reminder of why I am so proud to be from eastern Canada.

 We arrived in Fundy National Park after roughly an hour drive from Moncton.
 The scenery was stunning with ocean vistas and grassy fields.
 We ate lunch in Alma before heading to our first hiking area near Point Wolfe.
 Rather than hiking the Point Wolfe trail, we played along the river and made our own path.
 The water was cold but it didn’t stop Athena from jumping and splashing around.